MSouilah/Radmax_v2/README.md

 ## Mac OSX
 1. Mac OS does not come with a package manager.
 You can use a third party package manager like [Macports](http://www.macports.org/) to install SciPy and LMFIT.
 Otherwise, run (as root), for python 3.8 as exemple : `pip install scipy lmfit xrayutilities bottle bottle-websocket future pyparsing whichcraft tk`.
-Once all the package installed, in a terminal, navigate to the "Radmax_2" folder and run the Radmax.py file with `python Radmax.py`.
+Once all the package installed, in a terminal, navigate to the "Radmax_v2" folder and run the Radmax.py file with `python Radmax.py`.

+## Electron app
+The program is also working with [Electron](https://www.electronjs.org/) as GUI.
+Before using Electron, you need to install the node environnement system [Node](https://nodejs.org/en/download/).
+When its done, there are two mode.
+1/ You install the electron package globally on your computer, `npm install electron --save-dev`, and then you launch RaDMaX<sup>2</sup> with this version of electron.
+2/ You install a locally version of Electron in the RaDMaX<sup>2</sup> directory.
+This second method is the one to choose because Electron is in a permanent development and newer version of the Electron app sometimes break compatibility with old one, and RaDMaX<sup>2</sup> program might not work with recent Electron version.
+Instruction:
+In a terminal, navigate to the "Radmax_v2" folder and run `npm install --save-dev electron`.
+This will install all the Electron dependencies in a folder called "node_modules".
+The size of the directory is quite high, about 200MB.
+Then run `python .\Radmax.py -b3`.

 ## Development environment
 The RaDMaX<sup>2</sup> program has been developed on MS Windows 10 using python 3.8.10, Scipy 1.8.0, Numpy:1.21.5 and Lmfit 1.0.3.